itscodenation/curriculum-15-16/units/2-HTML1/sessions/2-devTools/README.md

 ### Key Points

 * A webpage is a text document running in a browser.
-* All code online can be seen by any user
+* All code online can be seen by any user.

 ### Assessment

-1. Students will be assesed on their performance on the do now and exit task.
+1. Students will be assesed on their performance on the Do Now and Exit Task.

 ### Vocabulary